 and other Luthier woods

 These are the actual pieces for sale.
-These are beyond rare, and I haven't seen them for sale before-- anywhere.
+These are beyond rare, and I haven't seen them for sale anywhere else before.
 They were originally cut to be fingerboards for guitars, but could be used for many purposes, like laminating to archery bows, making larger turning blanks through laminating, or also using to make jewelry boxes.
-The wood just doesn't seem be on the market at all anymore, except for maybe pen blanks or very small turning blanks (which are also very hard to get).
-Rare.
-If not listed below or already sold, we do have a few more, let us know if you want this and we'll list them too.
+The wood just doesn't seem be on the market at all anymore, except for maybe pen blanks or very small turning blanks--which are also hard to find.
+If not listed below then that piece is sold.
+Notes: size variations from the listed size are possible, +/- 1/32 for thickness, +/- 1/16 for width.

 Snakewood makes for an exciting fretboard or accent.
 It is more trouble to work with than most woods and if you are unfamiliar with it we recommend you buy a smaller less expensive piece to practice working on.
 These pieces have been smeared with superglue (thin viscosity) to try to prevent/fill any checks or cracks.
 Expect to use superglue and possibly snakewood sawdust to fill voids or checks that may (usually) be present.
 These pieces will need to have the flatness and thickness adjusted by the luthier as they are rough sawn.
 The smallest dimensions we can find on the board are the sizes reported below.